SpencerMiller23/ethereum-lottery/README.md

+# Ethereum Lottery

+## Overview

 This project is a blockchain-based lottery which allows users to enter by paying the entry fee of $50 USD.
 The winner is determined by obtaining a verifiably random number from a Chainlink oracle, and paying out the contract balance to the corresponding user.
-The purpose of this project is to practice using tools such as Hardhat, Chainlink and OpenZeppelin.
+The purpose of this project is to gain experience with powerful tools such as [Hardhat](https://hardhat.org/), [Chainlink](https://chain.link/) and [OpenZeppelin](https://openzeppelin.com/).

 ## Setup